|Qualification Title||OCR Entry Code||Qualification Number||Last Entry Date||Last Certification Date|

 If you require any guidance or support about making reasonable adjustments for your students, please contact the OCR Special Requirements Team on email@example.com.

 Professional discussions must be fair and evidence-based to reflect what the student has achieved.
-When leading conversations, writing testimonies or reviewing evidence you should continue to be aware of the potential effects of students’ characteristics (including protected characteristics) on assessment judgements and ensure that they are not affecting your judgements.
+When leading conversations, writing testimonies or reviewing evidence you should continue to be aware of the potential effects of candidates’ characteristics (including protected characteristics) on assessment judgements and ensure that they are not affecting your judgements.
 Protected characteristics are legally defined and include a student’s sex, race, religion/belief, disability, gender reassignment or sexual orientation.

 The rationale for the types of adaptations is to mitigate the impact of disruption already caused to teaching and learning and to respond to any ongoing or future public health measures so that candidates are able to complete their qualification and progress.
 Disruption may prevent candidates from completing the qualification in the normal way.